wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 ## Case history

-The AdventureWorks2017 database contains the Production.Product table that stores products managed and sold by the fake company Adventure Works LTD.
+The AdventureWorks database contains the Production.Product table that stores products managed and sold by the fake company Adventure Works LTD.

 The trigger we have wrote is to prevent the insertion of new products with values less than 10 as a “safety stock”.
 The Company wishes to always have a warehouse stock of no less than 10 units for each product.
 The safety stock level is a very important value for the automatic procedures: it allows to re-order materials.
 The creation of new purchase orders and production orders are based on the safety stock level.
 To make our trigger simple, it will only respond to the OnInsert event, for INSERT commands.